 How Do You Choose One?

 Finding the right tax or financial adviser can be a bit of a process.
-Before you start, there are a number of things to consider that will help you find the right person for your needs.
+Before starting, there are a number of things to consider that’ll help you find the right person for your needs.

 - Consider your goals.
 You have to begin with the end in mind, as they say, so a serious and frank assessment of your own goals is a great place to start.
 Are you looking to build wealth?
 Start a business?
 Plan your retirement?
 Or just ensure your taxes are being handled properly?
-There’s no wrong answer, but you’ll need to assess what it is you want to do before you can select a qualified adviser.
+You’ll need to assess what it is you want to do before you can select a qualified adviser.

 - Find an adviser with the right qualifications.
 This will vary depending on your goals; for a tax adviser you’ll likely want someone with an Enrolled Tax Agent or Certified Public Accountant credential.
 For a financial adviser, consider the individual’s training and education before making a decision.

 - Agree on a fee structure.
 Generally speaking, financial and tax advisers charge for their professional services.
-You’ll want to find an adviser who fits both your needs and your budget, so don’t be afraid to ask about their fee early on.
+You’ll want to find an adviser who fits both your needs and your budget.
+Don’t be afraid to ask about their fee early on.

 - Look for a good working relationship.
 As with any professional, you’ll likely be the happiest with a financial or tax adviser who takes a personal interest in your success, takes the time to get to know you and your needs, and gives you the attention you deserve.
 Don’t be afraid to hold them to that standard; your financial well-being is worth it.